-This installation in the Fallen Journalist Portrait Series drawing and multi-media assemblage.
+This installation in the Fallen Journalist Portrait Series is made using digital art techniques.

-This installation in the Fallen Journalist Portrait Series employs the illustrative and narrative style of graphic novels.
+This installation in the Fallen Journalist Portrait Series is in the style of objet trouvé, or found object.

 Confirm External Link

 Are you sure you want to navigate to this external domain?